 Ensure that you read through the system requirements and prerequisites.

-Note: These instructions apply to install the Phoenix agent on RHEL Linux and Oracle Linux servers.
-Druva Phoenix does not support database backups on CentOS and Windows server hosts.
+Note: These instructions apply to install the Phoenix agent on Oracle Linux, RHEL Linux, and CentOS servers.
+Druva Phoenix does not support database backups on the Windows server hosts.

 The following video illustrates the process.